legendreddragon/legendreddragon.github.io/lord/levels/level12.md

 {: .monsterrank }

 ### All Monsters
-*Rare monsters have an average weight of 0.001 (chance of 1 in 1000).*
+*Rare monsters have an average weight of 0.001 (chances of 1 in 1000).*

 | NAME                   |    HP |   ATT |     XP |    GOLD | RARE | WEAPON             |
 |:-----------------------|------:|------:|-------:|--------:|:-----|:-------------------|